T H E M A S T E R' S T H E S I S:

 The Thesis Defense

 You and your entire committee will need to agree upon a date and time for the thesis defense.
-Typically these are scheduled between 10.00am and 2.00pm, and last one hour.
+Typically these last one hour.

 After determining a suitable date, you or (more typically) your thesis advisor will notify the Department's Director of Graduate Studies of the proposed thesis defense; the Director will then reserve a room for the defense.
 (Defenses are commonly held either in seminar classrooms or in conference rooms in the offices of the Dean of the College of Arts and Sciences, on the 3rd floor of Peck Hall.)
 Thesis defenses are open to the public, and may be attended by the Director of Graduate Studies, the Department Chair, other interested faculty, and other graduate students.
 In fact, you may want to consider attending a defense sometime before your own, to better get a feel for the process; talk with your committee chair about this.